samsch/express-blog/README.md

 These are some of the thing specifically done "right", which are fine to use in other applications.
 Express Blog is also licensed for use under the Free Public License 1.0.0 (0BSD), so feel free to use any or all of the code in other projects.

-- Uses a relational DB
+- Uses a relational DB (Postgres)
 - Uses tools which eliminate the possibility of injection attacks in SQL, JavaScript, and HTML
   - (Knex for building DB queries, and React and Pug which both escape by default for their context)
+- Uses Postgres `text` fields for strings
 - Uses the best password hashing option
   - Scrypt, via scrypt-for-humans (The next best options are Bcrypt and Argon2.
 The former is technically strictly worse, though generally good enough.
 Argon2 is technically better than Scrypt, but not as well tested and not yet supported well for general usage in Node.)
 - Uses Eslint